Q: What is a Strider Bike?

 Q: When should I use the XL seatpost?

-A: Typically when a child is 3 ½ years old they will benefit from the XL Seatpost and Saddle.
+A: Typically when a child is 3 ½ years old they will benefit from the XL Seatpost.
 The saddle height range for the XL Seatpost is 41-48cm (16-19").

 Q: How high should the handlebars be?